 Minneapolis provides all customers with a garbage cart(s).
 All garbage must be contained inside of the cart, with lid closed.
 No other type garbage cart is allowed to be used.
 Garbage is not collected from non-City garbage carts/cans.

-Small garbage carts hold 22 gallons and have a monthly disposal fee of $2.
+Small garbage carts hold 32 gallons and have a monthly disposal fee of $2.
 Maximum weight for cart and contents is 40 pounds.
-ALL garbage in small carts must be bagged or the cart may not be serviced.
+All garbage in small carts must be bagged or the cart may not be serviced.

-Your cart must be at the collection point by 6:00 AM on collection day.
+Your cart must be at the collection point, at the alley or curb line, by 6 a.m. on collection day.

 You are responsible if your cart is lost or damaged.